Apepi: Appropriation

+Extent of rule

 There is some discussion in Egyptology concerning whether Apepi also ruled Upper Egypt.
 There are indeed several objects with the king's name most likely coming from Thebes and Upper Egypt.
 These include a dagger with the name of the king bought on the art market in Luxor.
 There is an axe of unknown provenance where the king is called beloved of Sobek, lord of Sumenu.
 Sumenu is nowadays identified with Mahamid Qibli, about 24 kilometers south of Thebes and there is a fragment of a stone vessel found in a Theban tomb.
 For all these objects it is arguable that they were traded to Upper Egypt.
 More problematic is a block with the king's name found at Gebelein.
 The block had been taken as evidence for building activity of the king in Upper Egypt and, hence, seen as proof that the Hyksos also ruled in Upper Egypt.
 However, the block is not very big and many scholars argue today, that it might have reached Gebelein after the looting of the Hyksos capital and is no proof of a Hyksos reign in Upper Egypt.

-The Rhind Mathematical Papyrus is dated to Year 33 of Apepi or Apophis while the Turin Kinglist assigns 40+ years to a Hyksos ruler who is most likely Apophis although his name is lost in a lacuna.

 A scarab bearing the prenomen of this king was discovered in Tell el-Ajjul, Gaza Strip and catalogued by Flinders Petrie in 1933.

+The Rhind Mathematical Papyrus is dated to Year 33 of Apepi.
+On the verso it is dated to Year 11 of an unknown ruler, thought to be Khamudi or Ahmose I.